webplatform/docs/tutorials/svg_gradients/index.md

 {{Page_Title|SVG gradients}}
-{{Flags}}
+{{Flags
+|State=Almost Ready
+|Editorial notes=Fix a couple of broken links
+|Checked_Out=No
+}}
 {{Byline}}
 {{Summary_Section|This article looks at filling SVG shapes with linear and radial gradients.}}
 {{Tutorial
 |Content=So, perhaps more exciting than just fills and strokes, you can also create and apply gradients as either fills or strokes.

 There are two types of gradients allowed, linear and radial ones.
 Linear gradients change along a straight line.
-To insert one, you create a [[<linearGradient>]] node inside the definitions section of your SVG file.
+To insert one, you create a <code><linearGradient></code> node inside the definitions section of your SVG file.
 You '''must''' give the gradient an <code>id</code> attribute, otherwise it can't be referenced by other elements inside the file, and it basically becomes a waste of space.

 [[Image:SVG_Linear_Gradient_Example.png]]